Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Abstract

 \section{Abstract}

-Transfer learning, that transfer the learned knowledge of pre-trained \textit{Teacher} models over large datasets via fine-tuning, provides an effective solution for feasibly and fast customize accurate \textit{Student} models.
-Many pre-trained Teacher models are publicly available and maintained by public platforms, increasing their vulnerability to backdoor attacks.
+Transfer learning provides an effective solution for feasibly and fast customize accurate \textit{Student} models, by transferring the learned knowledge of pre-trained \textit{Teacher} models over large datasets via fine-tuning.
+Many pre-trained Teacher models used in transfer learning are publicly available and maintained by public platforms, increasing their vulnerability to backdoor attacks.
 In this paper, we demonstrate a backdoor threat to transfer learning tasks on both image and time-series data leveraging the knowledge of publicly accessible Teacher models, aimed at defeating three commonly-adopted defenses: \textit{pruning-based}, \textit{retraining-based} and \textit{input pre-processing-based defenses}.
 Specifically, ($\mathcal{A}$) ranking-based selection mechanism to speed up the backdoor trigger generation and perturbation process while defeating \textit{pruning-based} and/or \textit{retraining-based defenses}. ($\mathcal{B}$) autoencoder-powered trigger generation is proposed to produce a robust trigger that can defeat the \textit{input pre-processing-based defense}, while guaranteeing that selected neuron(s) can be significantly activated. ($\mathcal{C}$) defense-aware retraining to generate the manipulated model using reverse-engineered model inputs.

-We use the real-world image and bioelectric signal analytics applications to demonstrate the power of our attack and conduct a comprehensive empirical analysis of the possible factors that affect the attack.
-The efficiency/effectiveness and feasibility/easiness of such attacks are validated by empirically evaluating the state-of-the-art image, Electroencephalography (EEG) and Electrocardiography (ECG) learning systems.
+We conduct an in-depth study on the backdoor attacks in building and operating both image and time series data transfer learning systems.
+We launch effective misclassification attacks on Student models over real-world images, brain Magnetic Resonance Imaging (MRI) data and Electrocardiography (ECG) learning systems.
+The experiments reveal that our enhanced attack can maintain the $98.4\%$ and $97.2\%$ classification accuracy as the genuine model on clean image and time series inputs respectively while improving $27.9\%-100\%$ and $27.1\%-56.1\%$ attack success rate on trojaned image and time series inputs respectively in the presence of pruning-based and/or retraining-based defenses.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{